Automattic/wp-calypso/docs/icons.md

 ## Gridicons

-Gridicons is the brand new icon set designed from the bottom up for Calypso.
+[Gridicons](https://github.com/Automattic/gridicons) is the icon set designed from the bottom up for Calypso.
 It features a consistent style.

 Gridicons are born with a 24px base grid.
 Strokes are 2px thick and icons are solid.
 If an icon is hollow, it generally means the "inactive" version of that icon.
 For example an outline bookmark icon becomes solid once clicked.